Lolë: Sanuk

 Sanuk, a sandal brand based in Southern California, was founded in 1997.
 Sanuk is the Thai word for fun.
 Founder Jeff Kelley, a Southern California native, started by making sandals out of indoor-outdoor carpet and inner tubes.
 In 2010, Sanuk's "Yoga Mat Sandal" was awarded SIMA's "Footwear Product of the Year".
-Deckers Brands acquired Sanuk in 2011 for $120 million; Lolë acquired Sanuk in August 2024 for an undisclosed sum.
+Deckers Brands acquired Sanuk in 2011 for $120 million; Lolë acquired Sanuk in August 2024 for an undisclosed sum to Deckers Outdoor Corporation.